QueenieCplusplus/Android_Review_2/README.md

        }

-6. create another fragment called InfoFragment.
-We try not to use databinding this time.
+6. create another fragment called InfoFragment.kt, We try not to use databinding this time.

        package com.example.android.katesapp